 It is difficult to determine what plan will work best for your children.
 Every child is different and will react differently.
 But there are parenting plans available for you to review.
 These plans take into consideration the children’s ages and needs when providing sample terms.
 Check with your county to see if there are any parenting guidelines available for you to review.

 You should familiarize yourself with the petition for child custody and the responsive declaration to the petition.
 This will provide you with the other party’s position so you could prepare yourself for what the other parent’s arguments will be.

 You should re-review any active child custody order.
 If the petition is to modify the child custody order, then you should understand what your current order is and what changes the other party is seeking.
 You should also be familiar with any exhibits attached to the active order.

 If you are seeking sole custody or wishing to modify the custody order, then be familiar with the documents supporting your request.
 For example, if the other party was involved in domestic violence or abused substances (alcohol or drugs), then make sure you know your evidence, such as medical records, police reports, photographs, etc.

 Speak to an Experienced Child Custody Attorney

 If you are in a child custody dispute, don’t go into the custody mediation alone.
 Having a seasoned child custody attorney with the Law Offices of Rick D. Banks fighting at your side will help ease your stress and your anxiety.
-Call (559) 222-4891 today.
+To schedule a no obligation consultation, call (559)222-4891